 How does it work?
 The fixed-dollar strategy involves withdrawing a specific, predetermined amount from your retirement savings each year, regardless of market performance.
 This approach offers simplicity and predictability, making it easy to plan your annual budget.
 However, the fixed-dollar amount doesn’t account for inflation, which may decrease your purchasing power.

 Who should use it?
-This strategy is best suited for retirees with stable income from pensions or Social Security who want a predictable supplement from their savings.
+Retirees with stable income from pensions or Social Security who want a predictable supplement from their savings.
 Of course, it assumes that your retirement budget won’t change much from year to year.
 While a fixed-dollar strategy does offer stability, it may not work as well for longer retirements.

 Total Return Strategy

 Who should use it?
-It’s ideal for retirees who are comfortable with market fluctuations and are willing to adjust their withdrawals in response to investment performance.
-You may also appreciate the potential for more growth over the long term, which could leave you with more wealth to pass on to your heirs.
+It’s ideal for retirees comfortable with market fluctuations and willing to adjust their withdrawals in response to investment performance.
+You may also appreciate the potential for more growth over the long term.
+This could leave you with more wealth to pass on to your heirs.

 Bucket Strategy

 How does it work?
 The bucket strategy divides your retirement savings into three separate “buckets” based on time horizons: short-term, mid-term and long-term.
-The short-term bucket contains cash or low-risk investments to cover immediate expenses, while the mid-term and long-term buckets have higher growth potential.
+The short-term bucket contains cash or low-risk investments to cover immediate expenses.
+The mid-term and long-term buckets have higher growth potential.
 As you draw down funds from the short-term bucket, you replenish it with gains from the other buckets.

 Who should use it?
-This strategy provides stability and growth potential, making it suitable for retirees who want to balance income needs with the potential for long-term investment growth.
+This strategy provides stability and growth potential.
+It suits retirees who want to balance income needs with the potential for long-term investment growth.
 You might prefer this approach if you have guaranteed income from a pension, annuity or even a reverse mortgage.

 How to Choose the Right Retirement Withdrawal Strategy